bo-wen-zhang/Kitronik-MOVE-Motor/docs/index.md

-# A Python Module for the Kitronik :MOVE Motor
+# Kitronik :MOVE Motor Python Module

 Documentation for a Python module which will be used in teaching KS3 students to program the BBC micro:bit and Kitronik :MOVE Motor.